mkg20001/resume/README.md

 ### Local compilation

 For *local* compilation, a full TeX distribution is assumed.
 There are many distributions available, [TeX Live](tug.org/texlive) is the usual recommendation.

+Additionally a default.nix is provided for launching a nix-shell or building the CV.
+For building on nix use the commands in a `nix-shell` or directly build with `nix-build`.

 The usage is simple: at a command prompt, just run